 Release Form – a campus approved form (see Appendix B) indicating the type of background check(s) to be conducted.
 The form shall be signed and returned by the candidate, employee, volunteer or consultant prior to the initiation of the background check.

-Sensitive Positions – Per HR 2005-10, positions requiring a background check may involve, but are not limited to, those which have:
+Sensitive Positions – Per HR 2005-10, HR 2008-25, and HR 2012-04 positions requiring a background check may involve, but are not limited to, those which have:

-responsibility for the care, safety and security of people, including children and minors, or property,
+responsibility for the care, safety and security of adults or property ,

+responsibility for or the care, supervision, security, or discipline of minors as described in subsection B(2).

 direct access to, or control over, cash, checks, credit cards, and/or credit card account information,